 Best Tyreek Hill Rookie Card: 2012 Panini Prizm RC #296

-From a sporting perspective, Hill can’t really be faulted.
-He’s reached levels that were previously unexpected and put many doubters to rest following an explosive start to life in the NFL.
+From a sporting perspective, Hill can’t be faulted.
+He’s reached previously unexpected levels and put many doubters to rest following an explosive start to life in the NFL.

 He’s a highlight reel player and a supreme athlete.
 His blistering pace is only one aspect of his game, and he continues to improve as he nears his prime.
 However, that’s only one side of the story.